-“When you go to the Netherlands, you go to a street and everything is made by somebody – a designer, an architect or an engineer.
-Here in Ukraine, it doesn’t happen this way now," says the young Ukranian
+“When you go to the Netherlands, you go to a street and everything is made by somebody - a designer, an architect or an engineer.
+Here in Ukraine, it doesn’t happen this way now."
+As Lviv - God's Will is published as a photobook, BJP reposts our article on the project from December 2017

 The project is a collection of objects and people that Poliakov photographed around Lviv and other cities and villages in Ukraine, then isolated and superimposed against colourful backgrounds.
 Paying tribute to what he describes as the “naive visual subculture of public space”, the 31-year-old pieces together a view of contemporary Ukraine through the small and often overlooked details of the everyday – one that points to the many frictions that have emerged from its recent history.